18F/18f.gsa.gov/_posts/2020-08-03-introducing-the-ux-guide.md

   - user-centered design
 excerpt: "At GSA’s 18F, one thing we do on every project is human-centered design.
 We use the broader term user experience (UX) design to refer to a set of human-centered methods and practices we use in our work.
-We’ve released the UX Guide!
-It documents some of our practices and holds helpful resources. "
+Our new UX Guide documents some of our practices and holds helpful resources. "
 ---
 At GSA’s 18F, one thing we do on every project is human-centered design.
 We use the broader term user experience (UX) design to refer to a set of human-centered methods and practices we use in our work.